Email Collaboration: Why You Should Improve It

 Email collaboration improves communication and understanding between team members.
 It helps identify potential problems early on, and avoid miscommunication and duplication of effort.

-Team collaboration was already hard enough prior to the pandemic, but with more companies choosing remote-first or a hybrid model, the utility and necessity of being able to coordinate and communicate asynchronously is only going to keep growing.
+Team collaboration was already hard enough prior to the pandemic, but with more companies choosing remote-first or a hybrid model, the utility and necessity of being able to coordinate and communicate asynchronously are only going to keep growing.

 Teams that Benefit the Most from Email Collaboration

-The magnitude of benefits you can get from a collaborative inbox has a lot to do with the size of your team, the number, and type of information you have to manage.
+The magnitude of benefits you can get from a collaborative inbox has a lot to do with the size of your team, the number, and the type of information you have to manage.